M1-CHPS/glhpc/docs/lab5.md

 - 2) Kepler result
     - Include both a lightcurve plot and a phase-folding plot for Kepler 8.
     - The BLS algorithm scans through a range of Orbital Periods, and computes a *Power* score for each candidates.
 The higher the power, the better the candidate.
 The function `bls.bls_periodogram(...)` returns a 2D array containing all the scores, which allows us to build a **Periodogram**.
 Pairs are stored as (Power, Period).

-    Plot a periodogram for Kepler 8, 17, 45 and 785. **You are required to use subplots** so that all periodograms are on the same figure.
+        - Plot a periodogram for Kepler 8, 17, 45 and 785. **You are required to use subplots** so that all periodograms are on the same figure.
 Feel free to lookup "BLS Periodogram" online to get an idea of the target results.
 Verify that the periodograms match the known exoplanets for all these stars.

+        - Note that you should use the same arguments for `bls.bls_periodogram(...)` that the ones used for `bls.bls(...)` earlier in the lab.

 - 3) Profiling results
     - **If your machine supports RAPL measurement**: Give the approximate energy consumption of the BLS algorithm on the Kepler 8 dataset.
     - **If your machine does not support RAPL measurement**: